 - Triangle Front Pocket

-Everything about this pack has been well thought out, and I’m impressed by the organization of the pockets and the ridiculous amount of features in such a small layout.
+This pack’s design is innovative.
+I’m impressed with the organization, number of pockets, and ridiculous features in a small layout.
 Serious kudos to the designers of this pack.
 It has some surprising features for its size, such as a secret compartment and water bottle holder capable of holding our large 18oz Hydroflask water bottles.

 It’s not well suited for those on long trips, but if you’re making a quick city escape for a long weekend or week to a city like London or Paris, this pack would be a tremendous decision.
 Furthermore, it’s professional enough looking for business travel.

 I’d love to see a larger version of this pack.
-The current version is quite small, and I can travel for a week with the interior space.
+The current version is relatively small, and I can travel for a week with the interior space.
 See the full review here.

 Shop for The Knack Expandable Backpack